k3a-uw/SudokuSolver/README.md

 SudokuSolver
 ============

-An intelligent NxN Sudoku Solver
+An intelligent NxN Sudoku Solver designed by Kevin E. Anderson for the sole purpose of the utility of programming.

 Overview
 --------